devkumar326/Reactris/README.md

 - Leaderboard and achievements

 - Mobile touch controls

+- Smooth animations for line clears and game-over effects

+- Customizable controls

 ## 🤝 Contributing
 Contributions are welcome!
 If you'd like to contribute to Reactris, please follow these steps: